 Shakeology gives you a daily dose of dense nutrition and truly is the healthiest meal of your day simply because of the quantity and quality of its ingredients.
-The powerful nutrients in Shakeology have been clinically proven to do many things—like boost energy, reduce cravings, support weight loss, regulate blood sugar AND lower cholesterol.
-It is a superfood supplement that serves as a power tool for you to use on your weight loss or getting healthy journey.
+It has been clinically proven to reduce your appetite by more than 50% making it a power tool for you to use on your weight loss or getting healthy journey.
 We definitely encourage you to learn more about it on our Shakeology FAQ page.

 Now, as I said, it’s totally fine to add some things to your Shakeology—BUT it makes zero sense to invest in this amazing and powerful weight loss tool and then mess it up with unhealthy additives.
 If you don’t follow my Shakeology dos and don’ts, you can totally undermine your efforts.